samwgit/samwcheckpoint6/README.md

 The Backend is custom wrote by yours truly as well as the front end

-As I finish this project I will update the Legend here with some of the reused conventions I use in this project and how some of these functions work.
+As I progress on this project I will update the Legend here with some of the reused conventions I use in this project and how some of these functions work.